Popular Plasma

 A Lansche Audio plasma

-This plasma tweeter has had one of the longest lifespans of any massless speaker as the production of it was taken over in 1998 by Lansche Audio who still sells it.
-Acapella (formerly ATR) have a very similar current model which was the Ion-TW-1 and is now only sold in their high end loudspeaker systems.
-None of these appear to have obtained patents or had to license their designs, which would make sense from the amount of prior art.
+This plasma tweeter has had one of the longer lifespans of a massless speaker as the production of it was taken over in 1998 by Lansche Audio who still sells it.
+Acapella (formerly ATR) also have a current model, the Ion-TW-1, which was also originally designed by Otto Braun.
+That is now sold as part of their high end loudspeaker systems.
+None of these appear to have obtained patents or licensed their designs, which would make sense from the amount of prior art.

-Around the same time as the Corona was created, in 1979 the Hill Plasmatronic was made in the US and patented at the same time.
-This well known commercial product was a full range speaker system using a unique plasma tweeter based on a DC bias system instead of RF and with several plasmas rather than being horn loaded.
-Notorius for its use of helium tanks in the speaker cabinet, the helium was gently flowed into the plasma tweeter chamber preventing it from creating any noxious gases.
+Around the same time, in 1978, the Hill Type-1 Plasma Speaker System from Plasmatronics Inc. was demonstrated in the US, patented in 1979.
+This well known commercial product, often known just as the Plasmatronic, was a full range speaker system using a unique plasma tweeter based on a DC bias system instead of RF and with several plasmas rather than being horn loaded.
+Notorious for its use of helium tanks in the speaker cabinet, the helium was gently flowed into the plasma tweeter chamber preventing it from creating any noxious gases.
 It seems that little attention was paid to this major negative issue of high voltage massless speakers until now.
 Without some measures taken all types of plasma/ion/corona loudspeakers react with the air to create ozone and NOx.
 These toxic gases are harmful, especially in closed rooms where concentrations can build to harmful levels.
 By replacing the air locally with an inert gas no reaction can take place so no toxic gases are produced.

 Hill Plasmatronic

-The Plasmatronic was reviewed well in articles from Popular Science (1979), International Audio Review (1980) and Stereophile (1980) but with most mentioning how the large helium tanks may be a major downside.
-It definately goes down as one of the best looking tweeters although the rest of the speaker cabinet was rather chunky and mundane.
+The Hill Type-1 was reviewed well in articles from Popular Science (1979), International Audio Review (1980) and Stereophile (1980) but with most mentioning how the large helium tanks may be a major downside.
+Only a few sold but it definitely goes down as one of the best looking tweeters, although the rest of the speaker cabinet was rather more conventional.
+A reconditioned tweeter unit has been recently demonstrated at AXPONA 2023.

 Part 5 - Don't Breathe